-The real-time clock/complementary metal-oxide semiconductor RAM (RT/CMOS RAM) chip contains the real-time clock and 64 bytes of CMOS RAM.
+The RT/CMOS RAM (real-time clock/complementary metal-oxide semiconductor RAM) chip contains the real-time clock and 64 bytes of CMOS RAM.
 The clock circuitry uses 14 bytes of this memory, and the rest is allocated to configuration and system status information.

-A battery is built into the chip to keep the RT/CMOS RAM active when the power supply is not in operation.
+A battery is built into the chip to keep the RT/CMOS RAM active when the power supply is not on.